Pekorishia/PixeR/README.md

 ray_depth* | the number of times that the rays will bounce (integer). t_min & t_max | the minimum and maximum distance that the image will show objects (float and "infinity").

-*Only matters when using difuse shader
+*Only matters when using difuse and blinn-phong shader

 **Example**: